jasonhand/twitch/ep05/README.md

 ### Push Existing Code to Your New Repository

 There are many things you can do with `git`.
-However, to create, initialize, and synchronize a repository only requires a few commands.
+However, to upload and synchronize a repository only requires a few commands.
 The following commands are used in this tutorial.

 1. Add file(s) to a collection that will be pushed to the GitHub repository. `git add .`